 Below: 1st photo - the male catkins, prior to the flowers opening.
 2nd photo - new acorns forming.
 3rd photo - mature acorn, photo ©Gary Fewless, University of Wisconsin.

-Notes: Eloise Butler introduced the species to the Garden on May 3, 1922 with three trees from Andrew’s Nursery, in Boulder Co.
-See used the older name of Quercus prinoides without the variety name, so it is not clear if she planted the dwarf speciments or the tree forms.
+Eloise Butler introduced Chinkapin Oak to the Garden on May 3, 1922 with three trees from Andrew’s Nursery, in Boulder Co.
+See used the older name of Quercus prinoides without the variety name, so it is not clear if she planted the dwarf specimens or the tree forms.
 Neither are known to grow in Colorado so the nursery location still leaves the question unanswered.
-Chinkapin Oak is found in the United States from the Great Plains eastward excepting upper New England.
+Chinkapin Oak is found in the United States from northern Mexico, into New Mexico and Texas and the Great Plains eastward excepting upper New England.
 In Canada, only Ontario has reported it.
 It is historical in Minnesota with the last known specimen collected in Houston County in 1899.
 South-eastern Minnesota is on the extreme northwest corner of its range.
 In Wisconsin it is listed as of 'Special Concern'.
 It can grow here but winter hardiness is of concern and it needs limestone and calcareous soils such as found in SE Minnesota.

 There are six species of Oak generally found in parts of Minnesota that are not considered hybrids or rarities that have not been collected in the last 100 years.
 These are: White Oak, Q. alba; Swamp White Oak, Q. bicolor; Northern Pin Oak, Q. ellipsoidalis; Bur Oak, Q. macrocarpa; Northern Red Oak, Q. rubra. and Black Oak, Q. velutina.
 Chinkapin Oak (Chestnut Oak, or Yellow Oak), Q. muhlenbergii was native but is historical only now, last collected in 1899; Scarlet Oak, Quercus coccinea, can also grow here as can Pin Oak, Quercus palustris, but neither are native.